KimKaiv/starter-hugo-research-group/content/market/cahm26/index.md

 This market is to jointly predict the number of hurricanes that will occur in the Atlantic and the number of typhoons that will occur in the Northwest Pacific between May 1 and December 31 of the designated year (NB: This is longer than the conventional Atlantic hurricane season from June to November used in previous markets).

-The market will be settled in December following the end of the hurricane season using the number of hurricanes as determined by the U.S. National Hurricane Center (NHC) and the number of NW Pacific typhoons as determined by the Japanese Meteorological Agency (JMA).
+The market will be settled in January using the number of hurricanes as determined by the U.S. National Hurricane Center (NHC) and the number of NW Pacific typhoons as determined by the Japanese Meteorological Agency (JMA).
 The NW Pacific covers the area north of the equator and between 100 deg.
 E and 180 deg.
 E.

 Note 1: Hurricanes and typhoons that occur after December 31 will not count towards the total for market settlement UNLESS the cyclone was already a named storm on or before December 31.